 - Get noticed in the Craft community

 - Discuss DIY project

-Whatever your reasons are for starting a craft blog, you can rest assured this will be an exciting undertaking that is likely to completely transform your life and craft business.
+Whatever your reasons for starting a craft blog, you can rest assured this will be an exciting undertaking that will likely transform your life and craft business completely.

 1. Decide the Focus of Your Craft Blog